Home » Testimonials » Employee Testimonial Best Practices

 Because it matters a lot.
 Candidates consider third-party reviews and ratings more credible than reviews posted by the employer itself.
 You can embed reviews from these sites easily on your website.
 Here is an example of how BMC does it:

 If you don’t have reviews and ratings on third-party sites, don’t fake it.
-Don’t use bogus ratings.
-It isn’t something that’s necessary.
-If you don’t have any ratings, that’s absolutely fine.
+Don’t use bogus ratings or buy reviews.
+It isn’t necessary and can even lead to getting fined.

 You’re good to go without it.